sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates container cpu usage total (1m average) across all cores by instance.

-> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#searcher-container-cpu-usage).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#searcher-container-cpu-usage).

 <sub>*Managed by the [Sourcegraph Search team](https://about.sourcegraph.com/handbook/engineering/search).*</sub>